fabiosaracco/DiCo/README.md

 # DiCo
-The list of function are intended to extract discursive communities from a Twitter thematic dataset (v2).
+The list of function is intended to extract discursive communities from a Twitter thematic dataset (v2).
 See HowTo to see how the code works.

 # ToDo